A-List Republicans Call Out House Candidate Mark Roberts For His ‘Hoebag’ Melania Tweet

 Inquisitr previously reported that Roberts refused to take down his post when he was criticized.

-Now white house supporters, like House Majority Leader Kevin McCarthy, are even pressuring Jack Dorsey of Twitter to cancel Robert’s account for his comments.
+Now, White House supporters, like House Majority Leader Kevin McCarthy, are even pressuring Jack Dorsey of Twitter to cancel Robert’s account for his comments.
 McCarthy said that “comments like these have no business on any platform.”

-The Republican National Committee chair, Ronna Romney McDaniel, tweeted that, “This attack on @FLOTUS is disgusting and everyone should condemn this candidate and his candidacy” Glamour reports.
+The Republican National Committee chair, Ronna Romney McDaniel, tweeted that, “This attack on @FLOTUS is disgusting and everyone should condemn this candidate and his candidacy,” Glamour reports.

 Did you know the First Lady works by the hour? #thinkdirty #hoebag